-The much-anticipated Music-Dance Building, later renamed Pico Canyon Hall, opened next door to the Performing Arts Center in the fall of 2005.
+he much-anticipated Music-Dance Building, later renamed Pico Canyon Hall, opened next to the Performing Arts Center in fall 2005.

 Accompanying the ribbon-cutting ceremony was an open house that demonstrated the \$8.5 million building's educational spaces with live music and dance performances.